Introduction

 Interactions with regulators

-Early contacts with the European Medicines Agency before the submission of the conditional marketing authorization application
+Early contacts with the European Medicines Agency before the submission of the conditional marketing authorisation application

 Any issues or questions related to the conditional marketing authorisation application can be discussed with the European Medicines Agency during the pre-submission phase as part of early contacts with regulators.
 Before submitting a marketing authorisation application, the applicant is encouraged to indicate to the EMA its intention to request a conditional marketing authorisation in its notification of intention.
 Discussions in advance and pre-submission meetings are organised to provide assistance and guidance to the applicant before finalising the conditional marketing authorisation application.